Whatapalaver/chitter_frontend/README.md

 - [x] I have now managed to post to an API

 Horrors that still need to be addressed:
 - [ ] I haven't managed to post a tweet yet!
-- [ ] Session id's are not persisting
+I am getting an unathorised message and I'm not sure if thats because I haven't formatted my header correctly
 - [ ] I have a conditional on the profile column which only shows the tweet box if a session id exists.
 This doesn't automatically reload when a session has been created.
+- [ ] Session id's are not persisting but I have got around that by temporarily showing the tweet box

 Not horrors but work that needs to be done before I can call myself a developer:
 - [x] Sign up form